 I had seen them earlier, and had wondered why no one else thought they were as obvious as I did.
 Maybe people at the funeral didn’t watch the same movies that I did, and Men in Black or The Matrix hadn’t even been made yet.

 The two agents had been asking my family what Big Daddy had told them in his final few weeks.
 They would have recognized the family by their blue eyes and smile, and because the family had assigned seats.
 They never asked me anything, and I don’t remember most of what they asked, or what they whispered into their coat lapels.
-I only remember a few words and names.
+I only recall a few words and names that the crowd spoke loudly enough for me, and presumably the FBI, to overhear.

 “Billy Cannon was his bodyguard,” someone said.